pH200/cycle-react/docs/working-with-react.md

 Cycle-React overrides `forceUpdate` when `module.hot == true` (webpack hot module enabled).
 No extra configuration needed.
-This overriding behavior only affects the ReactClass created by Cycle-React and has no effect if webpack-hot-module was disabled.
+This overriding behavior only affects the component created by Cycle-React and has no effect if webpack-hot-module was disabled.